-These atmospheric predictors in this statistical model are based on a Principal Component Analysis (PCA) of the SLP time series, retaining only the leading components that explain most of its variability.
-The residuals of this multivariate regression

-30 analysis provide decadal sea-level trends that are not directly linked to the atmospheric forcing.
-We analyse these residuals and their connections to other atmospheric factors like precipitation in previous seasons and other oceanic factors like sealevel in the North Atlantic Ocean and the mode of North Atlantic sea-surface temperature known as the Atlantic Multidecadal Oscillation (AMO).
-Besides, the Glacial Isostatic Adjustment (GIA) - which is a consequence of the Fennoscandian ice-sheet melting since the last Glacial Maximum- leads to long-term, secular negative trends of relative sea-level (referred to land) along the northern Baltic coast.
-The largest land uplift rates occur over the northern part of the Baltic Sea, and reach approximately 10 mm yr-1.
-At the south coast of Baltic Sea the secular trend of vertical land movement is negative and around of $-1 \text{ mm yr}^{-1}$ (Ekman,
+These atmospheric predictors in this statistical model are based on a principal component analysis (PCA) of the SLP time series, retaining only the leading components that explain most of its variability.
+The residuals of this multivariate regression analysis provide decadal sea-level trends that are not directly linked to the atmospheric forcing.
+We analyse these residuals and their connections to other atmospheric factors, like precipitation in previous seasons, and other oceanic factors, like sea level in the North Atlantic Ocean and the mode of North Atlantic sea surface temperature known as the Atlantic Multidecadal Oscillation (AMO).
+The glacial isostatic adjustment (GIA), which is a consequence of the Fennoscandian ice sheet melting since the Last Glacial Maximum, also leads to long-term, secular, negative trends of relative sea level (referred to land) along the northern Baltic coast.
+The largest land uplift rates occur over the northern part of the Baltic Sea and reach approximately 10 mm yr^{-1} .
+At the southern coast of the Baltic Sea, the secular trend of vertical land movement is negative and around -1 mm yr^{-1} (Ekman, 1996; Peltier, 2004; Lidberg et al., 2010; Richter et al., 2011).
+Because our interest is in the variability in climate-induced sea-level trends in the Baltic Sea region, we have to remove the GIA effect from sea-level time series.

-- 5 1996; Peltier, 2004; Lidberg et al., 2010; Richter et al., 2011).
-Because our interest lies on the variability of climate-induced sea-level trends in the Baltic Sea region, we have to remove the GIA effect from sea-level time series.
-The gliding trends of all sea-level and climatic observational records; tide gauge and sea surface height anomalies (SSHA) for sea-level, and the AMO-index, the NAO-index, the SLP fields, near-surface air temperature, precipitation are computed over running 11-year windows.
+The gliding trends of all sea-level and climatic observational records, the tide gauge and sea surface height anomalies (SSHA) for sea level, and the AMO index, the NAO index, the SLP fields, near-surface air temperature, and precipitation are computed over running 11-year windows.
 We had one important advantage by carrying out the analysis on decadal gliding trends.
-This - 10 advantage is that the trends deduced from absolute (SSHA) and relative (tide gauge) can be more easily compared, since the GIA does not affect the calculation of the 11-year gliding trends since the GIA-induced trend of the Baltic Sea level does not presumably vary on time scales of one century,
+This advantage is that the trends deduced from absolute (SSHA) and relative (tide gauge) sources can be more easily compared.
+This is because the GIA does not affect the calculation of the 11-year gliding trends since the GIA-induced trend of the Baltic Sea level does not presumably vary on timescales of 1 century,

 In this study, new relative sea-level tide gauge data sets provided by the Technical University of Dresden are used.
-These data sets are a part of the Travemünde, Wismar, Warnemünde, Sassnitz, Swinoujscie, Kolobrzeg records and are the complete time series for the Marienleuchte, Barth, and Greifswald records.
+These data sets are a part of the Travemünde, Wismar, Warnemünde, Sassnitz, Swinoujscie, and Kolobrzeg records and are the complete time series for the Marienleuchte, Barth, and Greifswald records.

-- Our research objectives can be summarised in the following questions: (1) How do long-term trend relationships between sea-level and climatic factors vary seasonally and spatially?
-(2) Apart from the effect of atmospheric circulation, is there any other underlying factor that modulates the decadal trends of Baltic Sea level?
-(3) Is there any signature of the Atlantic Multidecadal Oscillation (AMO) on decadal sea-level trends in the Baltic Sea? - 20 This study is organised as follows: The datasets and methodology are described in section 2 and 3, respectively.
-In section 4, we provide main outcomes of this study and compared the results.
+Our research objectives can be summarised in the following questions.
+(1) How do long-term trend relationships between sea level and climatic factors vary seasonally and spatially?
+(2) Apart from the effect of atmospheric circulation, is there any other underlying factor that modulates the decadal trends of the Baltic Sea level?
+(3) Is there any signature of the Atlantic Multidecadal Oscillation (AMO) on decadal sealevel trends in the Baltic Sea?

+This study is organised as follows: the data sets and methodology are described in Sects.
+2 and 3, respectively.
+In Sect.
+4, we provide the main outcomes of this study and compared the results.
 Section 5 presents several conclusions.